dguo/dotfiles/systems/mac/README.md

 * Spotify
     * Sign in
     * Turn off "See what your friends are playing"
+    * Turn off "Open Spotify automatically after you log into the computer"
 * Slack
     * Sign in
     * Set the theme to "Light"